MicrosoftDocs/Viva/Viva/glint/start/comms-checklist.md

 ## Voice

 - For your company-wide results communications, which senior leaders have the most impact in terms of building trust and accountability?
-- Should the same message should go to all employees or should the message be customized for roles?
+- Should the same message go to all employees or should the message be customized for roles?

 ## Vehicle